 Helen has been a regular retreatant at Dhanakosa over the years and made the move here from Glasgow to work in our office, taking care of admin and bookings.
 More recently she spent 5 months at Adhisthana on an intensive Dharma Life training course with eight women from around the world; living, working and studying in community together.
 Helen speaks of feeling increasingly drawn to Dhanakosa, to the archetypal appeal of loch and the valley and hopes to continue deepening her practice in the beauty of its land and its people, namely the community living here and those who pass through on retreat.

-Lisa joined us to help with maintenance and caring for the house and grounds.
-Originally from Argentina, Lisa lived in Barcelona for some years and recently spent 6 months volunteering with the women of Taraloka retreat centre in Wales where she worked mostly in the kitchen, before making her way north to Dhanakosa.
+Lisa joined us to help care for the house and grounds.
+Originally from Argentina, Lisa lived in Barcelona for some years and recently spent 6 months volunteering with the women of Taraloka retreat centre in Wales where she worked mostly in the kitchen, before making her way north to Dhanakosa in October 2017.
 Lisa has always been moved by the idea of putting her energy into a project where her practice, living and working can create something really substantial for the benefit of many people.
 The DK community is the perfect place to make that happen!

-Monika has been living at Dhanakosa since March 2013 and is our Kitchen Manager.
+Upekshanandi, our kitchen manager, was ordained summer 2017 and has lived at Dhanakosa since 2013.
 She loves long walks around the glen, spends most of her free time reading books and is passionate about exploring meditation practice.
 You will mainly find her in the kitchen cooking amazing meals for the retreat or trying out tasty new recipes.
 If you would like to know more about healthy vegan cooking, you are always welcome to pop in to the kitchen for a chat while visiting Dhanakosa.

 Nayaka came to Dhanakosa in 1996 and fell in love with the place; the mountains, the water and, the wilderness.
 And, as a way of life lived for the benefit of all.
 He became Centre Director in 2006.
 Nayaka lives at Dhanakosa with Dharmavasini, and their 2 children.